Welcome to Sustainable Anna

 To be honest, I’ve always wanted to write.
 I’ve always had a lot of words in me, a lot of wit, but never had a topic I was so passionate about, that I could turn it into a book or even a blog.
 In March 2014, I realized that The Not Made in China Challenge might be that perfect topic, that this growing passion for consuming with love could finally translate some of my thoughts into actual words.

-As time has passed, I’ve come to rock this challenge, continuously getting better at shopping everything made right (here), pushing further and finding better resources.
+As time has passed, I’ve come to rock this challenge, continuously getting better at shopping sustainably, pushing further and finding better resources.
 As I discover new brands and products I share it here on my blog, hoping to be a positive light and influence in the world.
 If just one person is inspired to shop differently and change their behavior a teeny bit because of my blog, I have succeeded.
-That is the sole purpose of my words.

 I hope you enjoy reading my blog as much as I enjoy writing it!